Unemployment aid: When would the $300-per-week benefit begin?

 Unemployment aid will continue to provide a lifeline for millions of workers who continue to struggle to find a job amid the coronavirus pandemic, thanks to President Donald Trump's signature on the $900 stimulus bill that extends three major jobless programs.

-But when those benefits actually land in the pockets of jobless people has come into question due to Mr. Trump's delay in signing the relief bill, citing his opposition to its $600 stimulus checks that he called "ridiculously low."
+But when those benefits actually land in the pockets of jobless people has come into question due to Mr. Trump's delay in signing the relief bill, citing his opposition to its $600 stimulus checks.
+He categorized the $600 amount as "ridiculously low."

-Two major programs for the jobless, which provided aid to more than 12 million unemployed workers, expired on December 26 — or the day before Mr. Trump signed the bill.
+Two major programs for the jobless, which provided aid to more than 12 million unemployed workers, expired on December 26.
+Mr. Trump signed the bill the day after they expired..

 - Second stimulus check: Who won't be getting a $600 check?